 Similar to other states, surviving family members can file a lawsuit against the person they believe was responsible for the wrongful death of their loved one.
 However, it is important to remember that just because family members or friends believe their loved one died a wrongful death does not qualify it as such.
 There has to be sufficient evidence to prove this was so.
 Only then will the justice system compensate the surviving family members and will hold the person responsible accountable.
-Talk to a Tampa wrongful death attorney about this aspect of the lawsuit and what evidence would be required to make your case strong.
+Talk to our attorneys about this aspect of the lawsuit and what evidence would be required to make your case strong.

 Wrongful Death and Statute of Limitations in Tampa, Florida

 If you are a resident of Tampa, Florida, you need to be aware that a wrongful death lawsuit in Florida must be filed within two years of the date of death of your loved one.
 If you fail to do so within this timeframe, the legal system will not be able to bring the violators to justice.
 In other words, if you don’t take legal action within two years, the statute of limitations will prohibit you from taking any legal action after that.
 This is why it is important that if you strongly believe the death of your loved one was due to the negligence of a third party, you should speak to our team as soon as possible.